AryaMayekar/Snap-Price-price-comparision-using-n8n-/README.md

 # Snap Price bot

-Snap Price bot is a telegram bot which lets users chat with a Grok AI agent to clarify exactly which product they want, then automatically searches Amazon and Flipkart via an n8n workflow so you can compare live prices side-by-side.
+Snap Price bot is a telegram bot which lets users chat with a Groq AI agent to clarify exactly which product they want, then automatically searches Amazon and Flipkart via an n8n workflow so you can compare live prices side-by-side.
 It also includes a Python script to fetch historical price data for deeper insight.

 #Instructions